 - Epicurious is fantastic for the cook and grocery shopper in the household.
 You can save your own recipes in the app as well as save other recipes you like from various sources on the web.
 One of the best parts of the app is the grocery list function, it creates a grocery list from the recipes you are have marked for the grocery list.
 This app is particularly helpful for holiday meal planning.

 - CamCard is a great app that helps you ditch the business cards.
-This app uses the camera on your phone to read business cards or allows you swap information with other CamCard users.
-It allows you sort, add notes, and other functions that makes this more than just a business card storage app.
-The free version has some limitation if you are a heavy user but the free version should be adequate for most users.
+This app uses the camera on your phone to read business cards or allows you to swap information with other CamCard users.
+It allows you to sort, add notes, and other functions that make this more than just a business card storage app.
+The free version has some limitations if you are a heavy user but the free version should be adequate for most users.

 - Adobe EchoSign lets you sign documents via the app rather than having to print them out just to sign them.
 The app is compatible with SkyDrive, Dropbox, Google Drive, or Box accounts making it easy to manage with your existing document systems.
 This is a free app but does require a subscription if you are going to use it more than 5 times per month.